DataDog/integrations-core/postfix/README.md

 **Available for Agent >6.0**

-Postfix logs activity to the syslog daemon that then gets sent to logfiles.
+Postfix sends logs to the syslog daemon, which then writes logs to the file system.

-By default, the naming convention and log files can by configured in your syslog file:
+The naming convention and log file destinations are configurable:

 ```
 /etc/syslog.conf: